-A: Regarding volunteer positions on raceday:
+A: Regarding volunteer positions on race day:

 - Volunteer help is ALWAYS appreciated in the Snack Shack!
 Just head over and ask what you can do to help. - Descriptions for other volunteer positions: http://ncqma.com/job-descriptions/ - You can ask someone in the tower what the responsibilities of the different positions are and let them know that you're new.
-You can always "shadow" someone to find out what to do. - Two of the best (and easiest) ways that new volunteers can help out are flipping lap cards (so the flagman knows what lap number they are on) and working the RaceCeiver radio (tell drivers to put their hands up for RaceCeiver check, say "Yellow yellow yellow" for cautions, say "Red red red" for red flag, and help drivers get lined up correctly the tower director will tell you what to say for that). - If you volunteer for a class that has multiple races (i.e. heat and feature races, more than 1 red rookie race, etc.) make sure you plan to be at your volunteer post for ALL races that that class is on the track.
+You can always "shadow" someone to find out what to do. - One of the best (and easiest) ways that new volunteers can help out are Lap Car Flipping (so the flagman knows what lap number they are on) and Safety Checks (after plenty of practice!) - If you volunteer for a class that has multiple races (i.e. heat and feature races, more than 1 red rookie race, etc.) make sure you plan to be at your volunteer post for ALL races that that class is on the track.